-Growing up I was an avid reader and I would read books on pretty much anything.
+Growing up, I was an avid reader.
+I would read books on pretty much anything.
 I especially loved books that had adventure, intrigue and exciting plots.
 As they were set in exotic locations, it’s easy to see how they sparked my imagination.
 Those books had the power to inspire travel and make me want to see the world.
-I couldn’t wait to visit the places I have read about.
+I couldn’t wait to visit the places I had read about.

-Some of these books are not consider travel books per se.
-Many of them are fictional works, sometimes set in mythical or lost worlds.
-Their plots aren’t always about travel, but have the power to spark a sense of adventure and discovery.
+Some of these books are not considered travel books per se.
+Many are fictional works, sometimes set in mythical or lost worlds.
+Their plots aren’t always about travel but have the power to spark a sense of adventure and discovery.
 What makes them special?
 Each one has a different reason for inspiring me to travel.
 Here is why.

-As a huge fan of strong female characters, especially ones that seek out adventure, this was an easy sell.
-I Married the Klondike, is a memoir of a 29 year old kindergarten teacher from Toronto, who moves to a mining town in the Yukon in 1907.
+This was an easy sell as a massive fan of strong female characters, especially those seeking adventure.
+I Married the Klondike is a memoir of a 29-year-old kindergarten teacher from Toronto who moves to a mining town in the Yukon in 1907.
 Expecting a rough mining town filled with brutish miners and showgirls, Laura discovers that Dawson City is quite the opposite.

 Nicknamed Paris of the North, Dawson City is a decadent place where people spend lavishly on grand balls, costume parties and endless social events.
-Latest Parisian fashions are the norm, extravagant sleighing parties and dancing the minuet are just some of the elements of Laura’s new life.
+The latest Parisian fashions are the norm, extravagant sleighing parties and dancing the minuet are just some of Laura’s new life elements.
 But it’s not all petticoats and glamour.
-Laura also describes the hard realities on living in a remote mining town, where people often die in their pursuit of gold.
+Laura also describes the complex realities of living in a remote mining town, where people often die in their pursuit of gold.

 I got this book when I visited Whitehorse in the Yukon.
 There is something magical about the place that draws you in.
-Many people who find their way there, never leave.
+Many people who find their way there never leave.
 It’s really easy to see why.
-I feel like a part of me got a chance to experience what the gold rush life was like though Laura’s memoirs.
-It definitely inspires me to go back to the north and explore Yukon more in depth.
+I feel like a part of me got a chance to experience the gold rush life through Laura’s memoirs.
+It inspires me to go back to the north and explore Yukon more in-depth.

 Robinson Crusoe – Daniel Defoe

-Published in 1719, Robinson Crusoe is a story of an Englishman, who leaves home for the sea and ends up shipwrecked on a deserted island for 28 years.
+Published in 1719, Robinson Crusoe is a story of an Englishman who leaves home for the sea and ends up shipwrecked on a deserted island for 28 years.
 At first, Crusoe gains success and wealth as a merchant and a seaman.
-After many adventures across the continents, he washes up on a shore of a small island, completely alone.
+After many adventures across the continents, he washes up on a small island, completely alone.

 While the idea of getting shipwrecked doesn’t inspire travel, the feelings Crusoe goes through upon returning to England are very relatable.
-The whole time on the island he yearns for what he lost, yet once he comes back, he finds himself missing the island.
-It’s a feeling many frequent travellers experience after an extended time on the road.
-Life moves on while you’re gone and so does your perspective.
+He yearns for what he lost the whole time on the island, yet once he comes back, he finds himself missing the island.
+It’s a feeling frequent travellers experience after an extended time on the road.
+Life moves on while you’re gone, and so does your perspective.
 Crusoe’s desire for the sea is why he leaves the comfort of everything he knows.
 He wants to see the world that passion is also something fellow travellers will understand.

 The Count of Monte Cristo – Alexandre Dumas

 This book is about betrayal, love, perseverance and revenge.
-Set in the early 19th century France, this is a tale of a young Frenchman Edmond Dantès.
+Set in early 19th century France, this is a tale of a young Frenchman, Edmond Dantès.
 On the day of his wedding to the beautiful Mercedes, Edmond is accused of treason and subsequently arrested.
-He is thrown in jail at the grim Château d’If where he spends the next couple of decades.
-Few years in his sentence, Edmund meets a fellow prisoner, the Italian priest Abbé Faria.
-The older man educates him for the next decade, giving Edmund what he needs to extract revenge on those that wronged him.
+He is thrown in jail at the grim Château d’If, where he spends the next couple of decades.
+A few years into his sentence, Edmund meets a fellow prisoner, the Italian priest Abbé Faria.
+The older man educates him for the next decade, giving Edmund what he needs to exact revenge on those that wronged him.

-The Count of Monte Cristo had a profound effect on me and definitely managed to inspire travel to distant places.
-Dumas’ writing has the power to transport the readers to different cities and evoke emotion for his characters.
-I was heartbroken for young Edmund, but also inspired by his tenacity.
-I dreamed of Paris, Rome and Istanbul as I imagined them in the past and I think you will too.
+The Count of Monte Cristo profoundly affected me and definitely managed to inspire travel to distant places.
+Dumas’ writing has the power to transport readers to different cities and evoke emotion for his characters.
+I was heartbroken for young Edmund but also inspired by his tenacity.
+I dreamed of Paris, Rome and Istanbul as I imagined them in the past, and I think you will too.

 The Da Vinci Code – Dan Brown

 You can’t talk about books that inspire travel without mentioning The Da Vinci Code.
 Dan Brown weaves a story that takes readers across many famous landmarks across Europe.
-Filled with conspiracies theories, secret messages and hidden symbols that go back centuries, the book takes your imagination on a high speed ride.
+The book is filled with conspiracy theories, secret messages, and hidden symbols that go back centuries, the book takes your imagination on a high-speed ride.

 It will definitely inspire travel in anyone wanting to follow in the footsteps of Robert Langdon, Brown’s infallible hero.
 The book is largely fiction, with certain historical elements interwoven into the narrative that will spark your imagination.

-I definitely think that anyone that loves to travel, with a dash of adventure and history, is bound to be inspired.
-You might even want revisit the places, like the Louvre, to figure out for yourself where fact and fiction intercept.
+I think that anyone that loves to travel, with a dash of adventure and history, is bound to be inspired.
+You might even want to revisit the places, like the Louvre, to determine where fact and fiction intercept.

 The King’s Deception – Steve Berry

 Steve Berry is easily one of my favourite writers.
-His books are an entertaining blend of history, intrigue and modern day adventure.
+His books are an entertaining blend of history, intrigue and modern-day adventure.
 The King’s Deception doesn’t disappoint.
-Berry’s hero, ex-secret agent Cotton Malone, once again gets entangled in an international mystery that brings him to London to unravel mysteries of the British monarchs.
+Berry’s hero, ex-secret agent Cotton Malone, once again gets entangled in an international mystery that brings him to London to unravel the British monarchy’s mysteries.

-Cotton has to deal with bad guys while he navigates the treacherous game of not knowing who he can trust.
+Cotton has to deal with bad guys while navigating the treacherous game of not knowing who he can trust.
 Meanwhile, he has to rescue his kidnapped son and another boy entrusted in his care.

-What I love about this book is that it takes you on a tour of London of today and of the past.
-It explores actual historical event and plays up some theories that lasted through the years.
+I love this book because it takes you on a tour of London of today and the past.
+It explores the actual historical events and plays up some theories that lasted through the years.
 What is true and what is made up will definitely make you search for answers.
 Berry also incorporates a lot of historical facts that he blends creatively into a fictional narrative.

 The Odyssey – Homer

-The Odyssey, creates somewhere around 725 BC by the poet Homer, is a follow up the Iliad.
-Here we meet the Greek hero Odysseus, trying to sail home after the end of the Trojan War.
+The Odyssey created somewhere around 725 BC by the poet Homer, follows up on the Iliad.
+Here we meet the Greek hero Odysseus, trying to sail home after the Trojan War.
 Lost at sea, he falls prey to various mythical foes, including the enchanting siren Calypso.

-Odysseus is gone for something like 20 year, during which, his wife Penelope creatively holds off unwanted suitors.
-As it was created as a Greek poem, there is the necessary mix of gods, mythical creatures and characters including Odysseus’ son, who all try to get him home.
+Odysseus is gone for something like 20 years, during which his wife Penelope creatively holds off unwanted suitors.
+It was created as a Greek poem.
+There is a necessary mix of gods, mythical creatures and characters, including Odysseus’ son, who all try to get him home.

-While this definitely isn’t as fast paced at the other books on this list, the book provides a fascinating insight into the ancient Greek minds.
+While this isn’t as fast-paced as the other books on this list, the book provides a fascinating insight into the ancient Greek minds.
 It definitely inspires travel in me and makes me yearn for Greece.
 I could definitely get lost sailing the Mediterranean from one island to the next.

 The Romanov Prophecy – Steve Berry

 A shady contender, an old prophecy and uncovered documents start telling a long and very mysterious story.
-Then there are those that will die to stop it from happening.
+Then some will die to stop it from happening.